Introducing the Galleri multi-cancer early detection test

 • History of HIV infection

-• Current use of immunosuppressive therapies after organ transplantation
+• Current use of immunosuppressive therapies after solid organ transplant

 • Diabetes